 Many admins usually have to build processes on top of their expense management software.
 This is because they are unaware of the customization features that are offered by softwares.
 A typical example is when businesses want to capture more fields for every receipt submission.

 Let’s look at the three main customisation options that will solve such problems for you:

 Use custom expense fields and categories to create a comprehensive receipt form

 Most expense management softwares allow you to define and add custom fields to the expense form.
 The use case can be when a business has custom categories for accounting, or when they want to know if an expense was made on a corporate card or personal card.

 Use custom employee fields to make sure your expenses are well attributed

-Almost every organization has a unique hierarchy and organization structure.
+Almost every organisation has a unique hierarchy and organization structure.
 This often leads to a poor fit between the default employee details available in your software.
 To help address these challenges, you can create new properties for every user.
 These properties can be for office location or their seniority level.
 Filling in these fields ensure that your business spends are well attributed.

 Use projects and cost centers to understand business spends better

-Most organizations have ‘cost centers’ defined to understand the spread of their overall expenditure.
+Most organisations have ‘cost centers’ defined to understand the spread of their overall expenditure.
 These expenditures can be for customer events, office stationery, marketing spends, and more.
 A very close requirement can be when you need to track expenses by projects.
 This feature is particularly beneficial for nonprofits.
 Your software can easily associate receipts with these cost centers and/or projects.
-This can help you organize your expenses with these respective tags.
+This can help you organise your expenses with these respective tags.